Overview

 Manufacturer Resources

-- Consult specific equipment installation manual for exact clearances
+- Consult specific equipment installation manual for exact clearances and inter-unit spacing

 - Follow manufacturer’s specifications for electrical, refrigerant, and condensate requirements